BrunoReX/jsmooth/Readme.txt

 4. License

-All the JSmooth project is distributed under the terms of the GNU General Public License.
+The JSmooth project is distributed under the terms of the GNU General Public License.
 Please read the License.txt file that comes with the package.
+Additional software bundled with JSmooth may come with their own license, please check.

-This license applies to all the files of the project, but not on the generated executable.
+This GPL license applies to the project, but not on the generated executable.
 This means that you are free to generate executable wrappers for proprietary software and distribute them without applying the terms of the GPL to them.

-Of course, this is the one and only exception.
-All other kind of distribution of any file of the JSmooth package must conform with the terms of the GNU General Public License.